davidhkwon/Spidr-Design-Project/README.md

 # Spidr Design Interest Form

-A React application for collecting user interest in Spidr Design's new air fryer
+A React application for collecting user interest in Spidr Design's new air fryer.

 ## Technology